 Corporate CFOs are the kings of the accounting jungle, and accordingly, command the highest salaries.
 It takes years to get there, and usually means earning a CPA license along the way, but once they do, the paychecks are massive.
 CFOs in the District of Columbia earned from $224,438 to $665,000 at the 25th to 95th percentile.

 Accountant and Auditor Salaries in the Washington D.C.
 Area

 The US Bureau of Labor Statistics provides a detailed analysis of the salaries for general accountants and auditors in the DC area that included parts of Virginia, Maryland, and West Virginia (2018).

 (This broad classification includes accounting professionals in different areas of specialty, with different credentials, and with varying levels of experience.)

 Tax Preparer Salaries in the DC Area

-The salaries of tax preparers in the DC area including adjoining parts of Virginia, West Virginia, and Maryland were substantially higher than those in the rest of the country according to the US Bureau of Labor Statistics (2014):
+The salaries for tax preparers in the DC area, including adjoining parts of Virginia, West Virginia, and Maryland, were substantially higher than those in the rest of the country according to the US Bureau of Labor Statistics 2018 report.

 Salary and employment data compiled by the United States Department of Labor’s Bureau of Labor Statistics in May of 2018.
 Figures represent accumulated data for all areas of specialty within the field of accounting and auditing – https://www.bls.gov/oes/current/oes_dc.htm#13-2011.
 BLS salary data represents state and MSA (Metropolitan Statistical Area) average and median earnings for the occupations listed and includes workers at all levels of education and experience.
 This data does not represent starting salaries.
 Employment conditions in your area may vary.